- US Online Poker

 For over half a century, the World Series of Poker has been the most recognized name in all of poker.
 Since 2013, it also has been a big part of online poker in the United States, with sites in multiple states.

 WSOP.com first went live in Nevada in September 2013.
 Shortly after, it launched an online poker room in New Jersey.
-Soon it will be adding sites in Pennsylvania and Michigan as well.
+WSOP PA was next, launching during the summer of 2021 and Michigan is expected by August.

 In 2017, New Jersey, Nevada and Delaware entered into a multi-state internet gambling agreement.
 Starting in 2018, WSOP.com began combining its player pools in Nevada and New Jersey with those at 888 Poker in Delaware.
 Being able to share players in this way has meant increased liquidity and larger tournament fields on all of those sites.

 In addition to a variety of cash games, sit and go’s and multi-table tournaments, WSOP.com frequently runs popular tournament series on its sites.
 These can include special ring and bracelet events that often attract big turnouts and feature large prize pools.

 Read on for an overview of what players can expect when playing poker at WSOP.com, including information about each of the sites in states where it operates.
 We’ll cover welcome bonuses and other promotions, the WSOP.com Poker Rewards loyalty program, instructions for signing up for an account, information about banking options, and other details regarding site features and game selection.